Lifestyle changes, like a healthy diet and exercise, can help with fertility issues

 After taking oral drugs called antiestrogens (clomiphene citrate, brand name Clomid®) or aromatase inhibitors (letrozole, brand name Femara®), as many as 85% of people will be able to ovulate, and as many as 40% of those will conceive.
 The drugs adjust levels of the hormones that regulate ovulation.

-Clomiphene citrate is approved by the U.S. Food and Drug Administration (FDA) for treatment of ovulation problems and is the drug that doctors normally use first to treat PCOS.
+Clomiphene citrate is approved by the U.S. Food and Drug Administration (FDA) for treatment of ovulation problems and is the drug that doctors normally use first to treat PMOS.
 It’s a pill taken for five days, beginning the second to fifth day after your period starts.

 Advertisement